 Inaugural Camp Gordon Johnston Benefit Golf Tournament Honors Pearl Harbor Day

-Camp Gordon Johnston WWII Museum and St. James Bay Golf Club will be hosting an Inaugural Camp Gordon Johnston Benefit Golf Tournament on the anniversary of the attack on Pearl Harbor.
-This tournament is being held on Pearl Harbor Day to honor the brave men and women who responded to our country’s need and served in the armed forces at home and abroad.
-The tournament is scheduled for Saturday, December 7 at St. James Bay Golf Club in Carrabelle, FL beginning at 9:00 am.
-The Camp Gordon Johnston Museum will display vehicles and artifacts on site during the tournament.
-Following the tournament there will be a buffet at the Crooked River Grill in the St. James Bay Clubhouse.
+Camp Gordon Johnston WWII Museum and St. James Bay Golf Club hosted a Camp Gordon Johnston Benefit Golf Tournament on the anniversary of the attack on Pearl Harbor.
+This tournament was held on Pearl Harbor Day to honor the brave men and women who responded to our country’s need and served in the armed forces at home and abroad.
+The tournament was scheduled for Saturday, December 7 at St. James Bay Golf Club in Carrabelle, FL at 9:00 am.
+The Camp Gordon Johnston Museum displayed vehicles and artifacts on site during the tournament.
+Following the tournament there was a buffet at the Crooked River Grill in the St. James Bay Clubhouse.

-All proceeds will help fund a new building to house Camp Gordon Johnston’s three historical military vehicles, including the famous WWII DUKW.
-These historical military vehicles are still operable and because of the lack of space onsite at the museum, currently they must be kept at a separate location.
+All proceeds helped fund the new building that houses Camp Gordon Johnston’s three historical military vehicles, including the famous WWII DUKW.
+These historical military vehicles are still operable and previously because of the lack of space onsite at the museum, there had to be kept at a separate location.

 There are many sponsorship options available to support the Museum.
-A variety of volunteer opportunities are also available for positions like greeters and judges for the putting contest.
-Help preserve the memories of those who served our country while having a great time in the process.
-For more information about becoming a sponsor or volunteer, contact Lisa Keith-Lucas at email@example.com / 931-636-2145 or download the sponsorship form here.
+For more information about being a sponsor or volunteer, contact Lisa Keith-Lucas at firstname.lastname@example.org / 931-636-2145 or download the sponsorship form here.